kroman0/collective.recipe.backup/src/collective/recipe/backup/README.txt

     <BLANKLINE>
     This will replace the filestorage (Data.fs).
     This will replace the blobstorage.
     Are you sure? (yes/No)?
 INFO: Date restriction: restoring state at ...
     INFO: Please wait while restoring database file: /sample-buildout/var/snapshotbackups to /sample-buildout/var/filestorage/Data.fs
-    INFO: Restoring blobs from /sample-buildout/var/blobstoragesnapshots to /sample-buildout/var/blobstorage
+    INFO: Please wait while restoring blobs: /sample-buildout/var/snapshotbackups to /sample-buildout/var/blobstorage
-    INFO: rsync -a --delete /sample-buildout/var/blobstoragesnapshots/blobstorage.1/blobstorage /sample-buildout/var
     <BLANKLINE>

 The second blob file was only in blobstorage snapshot number 1 when we